juanfrans/building-energy-grades/README.md

 This session will be led by [Juan Francisco Saldarriaga](https://brown.columbia.edu/portfolio/juan-francisco-saldarriaga-2/), Senior Data & Design Researcher at the [Brown Institute for Media Innovation](https://brown.columbia.edu/) at Columbia University's School of Journalism.

 No prior programming experience is required.

-## Plan

-### Introduction

-* Python, Colab, Geopandas, Altair
-  * Why we do this this way instead of QGIS or ArcGIS
-* Introduce the data
-  * How we got it
-  * What it was meant to do
-    * Law
-    * Press articles
-    * Who is producing it and how
-  * What are the files that we will be using
-  * Where is the data
-    * Why in Github?
-* What is the plan today
-  * Explore
-  * Produce initial visualizations

-### Analysis

-* Loading libraries
-  * Why libraries?
-  * Which ones
-* Loading data
-  * Different types of data
-  * Head, tail, describe, info, dtypes, sample
-  * Summary statistics
-    * Max, median, mean, std, min
-  * Graphs
-* Group by
-  * Borough
-  * Graphs
-* What buildings changed the most?
-* Bring in nta data
-  * Merge
-  * Does it need to happen at the centroid level
-  * Map
-* Bring in PLUTO
-  * Type of building
-    * Building class
-    * Area
-    * Number of units